desyatkoff/sonido/README.md

 * `↓` -> Go to next track
 * `Q` -> Quit

 But you can set everything as you want.
-The config file is located at `~/.config/sonido/config.toml`, it should be automatically created on first start (if not, then just copy the [default config](assets/configs/default.toml))
+The config file is located at `~/.config/sonido/config.toml`, it will be created on first launch.
+If it doesn't show up, you can manually copy the [default config](assets/configs/default.toml))

 ## Installation